jasandoval1/windev_training/README.md

 - _Professional Visual Studio 2017_ by Bruce Johnson
 - _Windows Kernel Programming_ by Pavel Yosifovich
 - _The Rootkit Arsenal, Second Edition_ by Reverend Bill Blunden
+- _Rootkits and Bootkits_ by Matrosov et. al.

 In addition to these primary references, additional materials may be listed under the reading materials for a particular topic.
 In these cases, a mechanism to access the cited material will be provided.